The Epic of Gilgamesh (Martinů): Performance history

-The premiere of the oratorio took place on 24 January 1958 with the Basel Chamber Orchestra and the Basel Chamber Choir conducted by Paul Sacher, and it received further performances in Martinů's lifetime, including one in Vienna where the soloists were Marilyn Horne Murray Dickie, Otto Wiener and Walter Berry, conducted by Sacher.
+The premiere of the oratorio took place on 24 January 1958 with the Basel Chamber Orchestra and the Basel Chamber Choir conducted by Paul Sacher, and it received further performances in Martinů's lifetime, including one in Vienna where the soloists were Marilyn Horne, Murray Dickie, Otto Wiener and Walter Berry, conducted by Sacher.

 The United Kingdom premiere in 1959 was conducted by Sir Malcolm Sargent, who had been very impressed with it on hearing during a visit to Prague; Alvar Liddell was the narrator, and it was recorded.
 Vernon Handley conducted the work in Guildford in 1970.

 Having made a studio recording for Supraphon in 1976, Jiří Bělohlávek conducted a performance in the Festival Hall with the BBC Symphony Orchestra and Jack Shepherd as narrator in 1995, issued on CD by the BBC.

 A staged version of the work was presented for the first time by the Brno National Theatre in April 2019 produced by Jiří Heřman, with choreography by Marko Ivanović, with Jiří Brückler in the title role, coupled with Dido and Aeneas.

 In 2014, Aleš Březina's critical edition of the Epic of Gilgamesh was published by Bärenreiter within the Bohuslav Martinů Complete Edition.

-Subsequent operas on the subject have been written by Per Nørgård and Volker David Kirchner, among others.
+Subsequent operas on the subject have been Gilgamesh by Per Nørgård (1972) and an opera by Volker David Kirchner (2000), among others.